 - Weight: The weight of butternut squash can vary depending on its size, but typically ranges from 2-4 pounds.

-- Stem: The stem of butternut squash is hard and woody, and is typically several inches long.
+- Stem: The stem of the squash is hard and woody, and is typically several inches long.
 It may be left intact when the squash is harvested, or it may be trimmed off.

 Butternut Squash Growth Stages